notagoodidea/todos/README.md

 * Mark an item as DONE.
 * Show the full list of entries

 That's it, that's all!

 If you want to add anymore functionalities, please do as you wish!
 You want to provide CLI app, GUI app, Web todo manager powered by Cro, limit is the space.

 A minimal example is provided with [notagoodidea/minimal]().

-## How to submit your own entry(ies)?
+## :question: How to submit your own entry(ies)?

 1. Fork this repo
 2. Create folder with your username